21 Day Writing Meditation

 While this course doesn't address structure, plot, character or voice as in a standard writing course, it will help you deepen your awareness of how the senses play a role in writing.
 To be a writer is to be aware of your surroundings and of what it means to be human.
 This course isn't a writing course per se, but rather a course to connect you more deeply to the experience of being in the world.
 An important lesson for any writer!
 Also, if you do this course every day in conjunction with the meditations, it will help you form a daily habit of writing.
 This is an important skill to learn for completing writing projects.

-I’m the Word Crafter, Meditator and Creator of the 21 Day Writing Meditation, an online course to help you deepen your attention and create a space for your writing
+I’m the Word Crafter, Meditator and Creator of the 21 Day Writing Meditation, an online course that's available through DailyOM.
+The course can help you be more present and engaged with your life.

 This course will help you develop tools and insights for overcoming habitual mind states, self-sabotaging thoughts and behaviors.
 After about only one week you will feel yourself opening up to others and to your creativity and imagination.